5 Weighted Ab Exercises (10-Minute Abs With Dumbbell)

 Targets: Upper abs, lower abs, obliques, shoulders, chest and triceps.

-Quarter Turkish Get Up | functional core training
+two women performing a Quarter Turkish Get Up as part of functional core training

-How To Do A Quarter Turkish Get Up
+How to Do a Quarter Turkish Get Up

-1. Lie on your back, holding a dumbbell in your right hand extended above your right shoulder, palm facing in.
+1. Lie on your back holding a dumbbell in your right hand, extended above your right shoulder, palm facing in.
 Set your gaze on the dumbbell in your right hand

 3. Bend your right leg, placing your right foot flat on the mat just outside your right hip.